Uno Spin

 Uno Spin is a variation of the popular Mattel card game Uno, with a wheel containing numerous game alterations.
-Unlike in Uno, there are 20 "spin" cards that can be played to make other players spin the wheel.
+Unlike in Uno, 20 "spin" cards can be played to make other players spin the wheel.
 The game marketing uses the slogan "The next revolution of the classic card game."
+The game was designed by Janice Ritter and released in 2005.
 Gameloft made a video game adaptation in 2010.

 The Wheel

 When a player plays a "spin" card, the next player must spin the provided wheel, instead of taking a normal turn, which holds the "draw" and "discard" deck.
 The method of spinning is not governed.

 Spin Areas

-Below is the list of actions on the wheel, going in clockwise direction, arrow pointing at 6 o'clock or south.
+Below is the list of actions on the wheel, going clockwise, with the arrow pointing at 6 o'clock or south.